minhpham1810/food-tracker/README.md

 ### Hardware

-`hardware/sketch.cpp` reads a BME688 through BSEC2 and posts to ThingSpeak every 20 s after a ~5 minute calibration.
+`hardware/sketch.cpp` reads a BME688 through BSEC2 and posts to ThingSpeak every 1 minute after a ~5 minute calibration.
 Set the WiFi SSID and write key in the sketch constants for your own channel; keep real keys out of git. `hardware/lib/` holds vendored libraries; don't edit them.